Codeception/Codeception/tests/README.md

 Learn by examples!
 There are pretty much other tests already written.
 Please follow their structure.

-By default you are supposed to access module methods via `module` property.
+By default you are supposed to access module methods via `method` property.

 ```php
 <?php